neyrinckaudio/docs-vcpro/docs/digidesign-003.md

 # Digidesign 003

-V-Control Pro supports the Digidesign 003 firewire surface.
+V-Control Pro supports the Digidesign 003 FireWire surface.
 A compatible 003 driver must be installed on the computer.

 !!! warning "V-Control Pro Does Not Provide FireWire Drivers"
-    You must install a 003 firewire driver that allows the Mac or Windows computer to provide audio I/O and MIDI I/O. Last time we looked, Avid's drivers do not work well with modern computers, especially Mac systems.
+    You must install a 003 FireWire driver that allows the Mac or Windows computer to provide audio I/O and MIDI I/O. Last time we looked, Avid's drivers do not work well with modern computers, especially Mac systems.

 !!! info "Control Features"